JacekUrbanek/RepData_PeerAssessment1/PA1_template.md

 ## Imputing missing values

-Here, I'll check the number of missing values for each collumn.
+Here, I'll check the number of missing values for each column.

 ```r